You are waiting for a decision Visiting Sweden

 903 03 Umeå

 If you leave Sweden after your Schengen visa, visa-free period, or residence permit has expired, we recommend that you take the acknowledgement of receipt of your application with you.
 This is to show the border police that you have applied for a residence permit and have not been staying illegally in Sweden.
 It is the border police that are responsible for the border control of people entering and exiting Sweden.
-You should therefore contact them if you have questions about border controls.

 The Swedish Border Police External link.